qwerty4o4/Textures/README.md

 Compiled together using [this pack combiner](https://nerawoowty.github.io/packcombiner.html) by [Nerawoowty](https://github.com/nerawoowty)!

 Additionally, I will sometimes use [Redstone Tweaks](https://www.curseforge.com/minecraft/texture-packs/redstone-tweaks) as well.
-This is not included in the pack, but I highly reccommend checking it out, as it is so incredibly helpful when making redstone contraptions.
+This is not included in the pack, but I highly recommend checking it out, as it is so incredibly helpful when making redstone contraptions.

 [^1]:Requires [Optifine](https://www.optifine.net)
 [^2]:I use the "Vanilla Short" version